A complete guide to visiting Udawalawe national park, Sri Lanka

 What animals can you see in Udawalawe national park?

-The area of Udawalawe was designated as a national park in 1972 and it’s primary objective was to provide a safe refuge for the wild elephants.
-It also created an important habitat for water birds and other animals.
+However, it also created an important habitat for water birds and other animals.
 We chose Udawalawe national park because we specifically wanted to see elephants, which Udawalawe is famous for.
-However, within the park you can also see other animals such as water buffalo, deer and crocodiles and, if your really lucky, you might even spot a leopard.
+However, within the park you can also see other animals such as water buffalo, deer and crocodiles.
+If you’re really lucky, you might even spot a leopard.

 What to expect on the Udawalawe Safari tour?